 This is the roughest and cheapest form of stonewalling.
 In random rubble masonry, the stones should be used in widely different sizes and shapes.

-Since the stones are not of uniform size and shape, greater care and ingenuity have to be exceeded in arranging them in such a way that they adequately distribute the pressure over the maximum area, and at some time long continuous vertical joints are avoided.
+Since the stones are not of uniform size and shape, greater care and ingenuity have to be exercised in arranging them in such a way that they adequately distribute the pressure over the maximum area, and at some time long continuous vertical joints are avoided.

 Random Rubble Built to course

 This method of construction is the same as non-course except the works are roughly leveled up to form a course varying from 30 to 45 thick.
 For the construction of this type of masonry, quoins are built first and the line is stretched between the tops of quoins.
 The intervening walling is then brought up to this level by using different sizes of stones.
+This type of masonry is better than non-course random rubble masonry.

 Square Rubble Uncoursed

-In the course square rubble also sometimes known as square snacked rubble, the stones with straight edges and sides are available in different sizes.
+Square rubble masonry user stones have straight beds and sides.
+The shape of stones is usually squared in shape and brought to hammer dressed or straight cut finish of the stone.
+In the course, of square rubble also sometimes known as square snacked rubble, the stones with straight edges and sides are available in different sizes.
 They are arranged on the face in several irregular patterns.

 R= Riser : 3

-L= Leveller : 2
+L= Leveller: 2

-S= Sneck : 1
+S= Sneck: 1

 Square Rubble Built to course

 This type of masonry also uses the same stones as used for non-course square rubble.
-But the work is leveled up to course may consist of quoins, jamb stones built in between them up to the height of the larger stones to complete the course.
+But the work is leveled up to the course may consist of quoins, jamb stones built in between them up to the height of the larger stones to complete the course.

 Square Rubble Regular Coursed